abiduzz420/shlok/README.md

 # shlok (श्लोक): dependently typed functional language

 The project is in its nascent stage and is purely for educational purposes.
 I do not have a defined roadmap as such but I am looking to explore PL design space and incorporating eclectic ideas into shlok.
 I might end up building something entirely different, you never know.
-Currently, I am learning to write type checker for simply-typed lambda calculus (STLC) 🚧
+Currently, I am learning to write type checker for simply-typed λ-calculus (STLC) 🚧

 Here are a few things I am looking to build although it might seem ambitious for a curious PLT beginner (who cares?):